 Fossil fuels - non-renewable

 In 2011 fossil fuels made up 83% of the world’s energy use.
 These are resources found under the ground: coal, oil and gas.
-In 2020 this is predicted to decrease to 76% as nuclear power, and in particular, renewable energy use increase.
+In 2019 this had decreased to around 64% as nuclear power, and in particular, renewable energy use increased.
 See World Energy (PDF) for more information.
-In 2014 global oil consumption grew 0.8% and natural gas and coal consumption grew by 0.4%.

 What are fossil fuels?